evan-sctg/NirnAuctionHouse-ServerLink/README.md

 - Buy Orders WTB (right click menu)
 - Price checks to chat (right click menu)
 - Translated for all languages (need feedback)
-- Server link required to communicate with server (NirnAuctionHouse.exe) *PC Only for now
+- Server link required to communicate with server  ( PC: NirnAuctionHouse.exe   MAC: NirnAuctionHouse.app )

 ### Install Instructions:

 1. Download and unzip the files into your ESO addon folder (default is Documents\Elder Scrolls Online\live\AddOns) Or you can install it with Minion
-2. When playing ESO, run the Server Link (NirnAuctionHouse.exe) if it's not already running
+2. When playing ESO, run the Server Link  ( PC: NirnAuctionHouse.exe   MAC: NirnAuctionHouse.app ) if it's not already running
 3. Sell More Items by reaching more people